tanyaclement/IntroDH/command-line_python_intro.md

 ```python
 eu_countries[99]
 ```
 We can also create a subset of a list using Python’s slice notation.
-The following will return a list containing four items, beginning at index 3 in `eu_countries`.
+The following will return a list in a range containing four items, beginning at index 3 in `eu_countries`.
 ```python
 eu_countries[3:7]
 ```